-An Adoption Assistance Agreement is a legal contract that sets forth the rights and responsibilities of each of the parties involved in an Adoption Assistance Agreement.
-These parties include the adoptive parent(s), a representative of the child placing agency, and an authorized representative of the commissioner of the Minnesota Department of Human Services (DHS).
-All parties must sign the agreement before an adoption decree is granted.
-The agreement remains in effect until a child reaches 18 years of age, unless one of the following events occurs:
+An Adoption Assistance Agreement is a legally binding contract that identifies the rights and responsibilities of each of the parties involved in an Adoption Assistance Agreement.
+The parties include the adoptive parent(s), the child- placing agency, and the Minnesota Department of Human Services (DHS).
+All parties must sign the agreement before an adoption is finalized.

 When does the Adoption Assistance Agreement become effective?

 Adoption Assistance Agreements are effective the date of the Adoption Decree.
 Anyone can submit the adoption decree to DHS, such as a court administrator, a parent(s), or the child-placing agency worker.